Mrs Milner runaway winner of Pertemps Network Final at Cheltenham

 Mrs Milner continued the Irish domination at the Cheltenham Festival when winning the Pertemps Network Final Handicap Hurdle.

-The six-year-old, trained in County Wexford by Paul Nolan, asserted on the run to the line to land the three-mile stamina test in comfortable fashion.
+The six-year-old, trained in County Wexford by Paul Nolan, asserted on the run to the line under Bryan Cooper to land the three-mile stamina test in comfortable fashion.

 Redford Road and Potters Hedger were the pace-setters and there were plenty in with chances as the big field approached the penultimate flight.